wessenstam/demoguide/docs/instructor/instructor.md

 For the Windows Server Operating Systems, including RDS, follow the Licensing steps as described by Microsoft.

 !!!tip
-    If RDS licenses are not available in the organisation, there is a script on the desktop of the RDS01 to reset the grace period back to 180 days.
-Run the PowerShell script as an administrator and reboot the server after running the script.
+    If RDS licenses are not available in the organisation, follow these steps as described [here](https://www.virtualizationhowto.com/2020/10/reset-120-day-rds-grace-period-on-2016-and-2019/).

+    DISCLAIMER: This is JUST for educational purpose, not to bypass Microsoft Licenses!!!

 ## Testing the environment before the demo